Dick Smith (retailer): Closure

 On 4 January 2016, with the value of shares in Dick Smith Holdings having fallen by more than 80% since they were listed on the ASX in December 2013, a halt in trading was requested.
 The following day, Dick Smith Holdings Limited (and associated entities) was placed into administration by its major creditors National Australia Bank (NAB) and HSBC Bank Australia.
 McGrathNicol were appointed as administrators by the company's board but receivers Ferrier Hodgson were appointed by the creditors.
 CEO Nick Abboud stepped down on 12 January.

 Having failed to secure a buyer for the stores, receivers Ferrier Hodgson announced, on 25 February 2016, that all 363 DSE stores in Australia and New Zealand would be closed, with the loss of 2,460 jobs.

 On 15 March 2016 it was revealed that Kogan.com, the online retailer founded by Ruslan Kogan, had acquired the Dick Smith brand, trademarks, intellectual property, and its online business in Australia and New Zealand for an undisclosed price.
 The Dick Smith brand has been transitioned to an online-only store selling a wide variety of consumer items.

 The last physical retail stores closed on 3 May 2016.

 On 25 July 2016 Dick Smith Electronics' creditors placed what was then left of the company in liquidation.
-Creditors were expected to lose up to A$260 million.
+Creditors were expected to lose up to $260 million.

 Though not connected with the company for 34 years, its founder Dick Smith expressed dismay at the closure and put it down to the "utter greed of modern capitalism".